personnnnnnn/pyui/README.md

-PyUI is an immediate-mode python ui library that takes *heavy* inspiration from Nic Barker's [Clay](https://www.nicbarker.com/clay) (check him out, he's doing some amazing stuff!), but instead uses a tail-wind classes-like syntax.
+PyLay (short for Python Layout, originally named PyUI because I didn't know that there was already a library with the same name) is an immediate-mode python UI library that takes *heavy* inspiration from Nic Barker's [Clay](https://www.nicbarker.com/clay) (check him out, he's doing some amazing stuff!) that uses a tail-wind classes-like syntax.

 Also, a quick note: This library should not be yet used